Remsberg scores on 1st play of OT, Air Force beats Colorado

 SCARY SCENE

-Colorado safety Aaron Maddox was carted off in the third quarter with a left leg injury after he crashed into the Air Force sideline on a tackle.
+Colorado safety Aaron Maddox was carted off in the third quarter with a left leg laceration after he crashed into a cooling fan on the Air Force sideline.
+He could be back mid-to-late season.

 “You hate to see that happen to a guy like that, that loves football that much, that cares about his team that much,” Onu said.